-The Atlantean language was created for the film Atlantis: The Lost Empire by Marc Okrand, who also created the Klingon and Vulcan languages for the Star Trek films and television shows.
-Okrand worked with John Emerson, a designer at Disney, to produce an alphabet for the language.
+The Atlantean language was created for the film Atlantis: The Lost Empire by Marc Okrand, who worked with John Emerson, a designer at Disney, to produce an alphabet for the language.
 The language is spoken and written by the people of Atlantis in the film and is integral to the plot.

 (Article 1 of the Universal Declaration of Human Rights)

 Atlantis: The Lost Empire

 A young adventurer named Milo Thatch joins an intrepid group of explorers to find the mysterious lost continent of Atlantis.

 Constructed scripts for: Ainu | Arabic | Chinese languages | Dutch | English | Hawaiian | Hungarian | Japanese | Korean | Lingala | Malay & Indonesian | Persian | Tagalog / Filipino | Russian | Sanskrit | Spanish | Taino | Turkish | Vietnamese | Welsh | Other natural languages | Colour-based scripts | Tactile scripts | Phonetic/universal scripts | Constructed scripts for constructed languages | Adaptations of existing alphabets | Fictional alphabets | Magical alphabets | A-Z index | How to submit a constructed script

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.

 If you're looking for home or car insurance in the UK, why not try Policy Expert?